Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 If an third argument of type STRING is provided, it must be formatted as a valid DATETIME.
 If only a TIME is provided, a DATETIME is still returned with the DATE portion filled in using the current date.

-Argument type: INTERVAL, INTEGER, DATE/DATETIME/TIME/TIMESTAMP/STRING INTERVAL must be one of the following tokens: [NANOSECONDS, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, YEAR]
+Argument type: INTERVAL, INTEGER, DATE/DATETIME/TIME/TIMESTAMP/STRING INTERVAL must be one of the following tokens: [MICROSECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, YEAR]

 Examples::